 - Red or brown darkening of the skin on the legs

-- Ulcers on legs, especially around the inside of the ankles
+- Leg sores, especially around the inside of the ankles

 The goal of care is to maintain blood flow and prevent it from pooling in the veins.
-It may involve:
+Choices are: